webim/webim-client-sdk-ios/README.md

 Previous _Objective-C_ version (version numbers 2.x.x) can be reached from **version2** branch.

 ## Release notes
+* Added method `destroyWithClearVisitorData`.
-* Old history loading bug fixed.
+* Creating new data base for each session bug fixed.

 ## Example